-We demonstrate the performance of EB-PCA on three high-dimensional datasets from biology: genotype data from the 1000 Genomes Project and the third phase of the International HapMap Project (HapMap3)~\cite{international2010integrating}, and single cell RNA-seq (sc-RNAseq) gene expression data on Peripheral Blood Mononuclear Cells (PBMC) from 10X Genomics.
-Preprocessing procedures and implementation details are provided in Appendix~\ref{appendix:data}.
+We illustrate EB-PCA on three high-dimensional genetics datasets: genotype data from the 1000 Genomes Project and the third phase of the International HapMap Project (HapMap3)~\cite{international2010integrating}, and single cell RNA-seq (scRNA-seq) gene expression data on Peripheral Blood Mononuclear Cells (PBMC) from 10X Genomics.
+Preprocessing procedures and implementation details are provided in Appendix~\ref{sec:data}.